aspose-pdf/Aspose.PDF-Documentation/python-net/overview/installation/_index.md

 {{% alert color="primary" %}}

-**Aspose.PDF for Python via .NET** is a native library that enables the developers to add PDF processing capabilities to their applications.
-API can be used to build any type of 32-bit and 64-bit applications to generate or read, convert and manipulate PDF files without the use of Adobe Acrobat.
+**Aspose.PDF for Python via .NET** is a library that lets developers add PDF processing capabilities to their applications.
+API can be used to build 32-bit and 64-bit applications to generate, read, convert, and manipulate PDF files without using Adobe Acrobat.

 {{% /alert %}}